contrib/contrib/README.md

 }
 ```

-> NOTE: We define most steps in a single line to line-up the actions for easy reading, and to keep the length of the contrib.json from getting too long.
+> Note: We define most steps in a single line to line-up the actions for easy reading, and to keep the length of the contrib.json from getting too long.
 This is different from typical json/javascript formatting, but can make a big difference with larger command sets.

 If a step is defined as a string, it's assumed it's an "exec" action and the string is the command-line script/task to run.